CLI Commands

 $ picgo use -h

-use modules of picgoPicGo ships with the following built-ins:
+use a module (uploader/transformer/plugin) of picgoPicGo ships with the following built-ins:

 - transformer: